Liheng-Yi/yiliToolSets/README.md

 # yiliToolSets
-A personal full-stack web application aimed at file transmission and processing.
+A personal server aimed at file transmission and processing, and other tools for daily development.
 Using Node.js + Express and Multer for handling file uploads.
-The server efficiently categorizes and stores files in specific directories based on their types.